- Find a Trail

 The continuous trail is actually known by several different names.
 In Oro Valley, the trail is also known as the Cañada del Oro (CDO) Shared Use Path or CDO Linear Park, with the exception of the easternmost tip along Big Wash, which is appropriately known as the Big Wash Shared Use Path.
 From Thornydale Road to Magee Road farther south, the trail is now officially known as the Cañada del Oro Christina-Taylor Green Memorial River Park in honor of the youngest victim of the mass shooting at a constituent meeting held by U.S. Representative Gabrielle Giffords in 2011.

-The Cañada del Oro River Park Trail is also part of a larger trail network called The Loop that will one day encompass 130 miles of trail throughout Tucson and Pima County.
+The Cañada del Oro River Park Trail is also part of a larger trail network called The Chuck Huckelberry Loop, spanning more than 136 miles throughout Tucson and Pima County.

 Parking and restrooms for the Cañada del Oro River Park Trail are available at a trailhead on N. Shannon Road, south of W. Magee Road.
 An additional trailhead with parking is located on W. Starburst Drive off N. Thornydale Road.